-If you are a registered UBC student you are entitled to a free email account.
-Please visit https://it.ubc.ca/services/email-voice-internet/student-alumni-email-service for more information.
+If you are a registered UBC student you are entitled to a free e-mail account.
+Please visit http://it.ubc.ca/services/email-voice-internet/student-alumni-email-service for more information.

-The Campus Wide Login (CWL) system provides access to many of the University's online systems, such as the Student Service Centre and myUBC, and is required for you to complete Faculty of Arts course and teaching evaluations online (see "Course & Teaching Evaluations" under the heading School of Social Work Academic Policies and Procedures).
+The Campus Wide Login (CWL) system provides access to many of the University's online systems, such as the Student Service Centre, and myUBC and is required for you to complete Faculty of Arts course and teaching evaluations on-line (see "Course & Teaching Evaluations" under the heading School of Social Work Academic Policies and Procedures).

-You are encouraged to make sure both your email address and home address are current in the Student Service Centre (SSC).
+You are encouraged to make sure both your e-mail address and home address are current in the Student Service Centre (SSC).
 Instructors use this system to contact students in their class.

-Social Work Students Listserv
+Social Work students listsery

-Student Services maintains a social work student listserv.
-School news and information that will be of importance and interest to you will be broadcast via the listserv.
-It is important to advise of any change in your email address to keep the listserv accurate.
+Student Services maintains a social work student listery.
+School news and information that will be of importance and interest to you will be broadcast via the listsery.
+It is important to advise her of any change in your e-mail address to keep the listsery accurate.